 Owned by the industry, Constructing Excellence in Wales (CEW) will lead its implementation.
 The strategy's success will depend on buy-in from businesses throughout Wales, but also on strong political and financial support from the Welsh Government and its agencies.
 Welsh Government is not just the industry's major client, it is also where legislation and policy are made and delivered - hence the focus of the strategy leans heavily towards the public sector.
-The strategy demonstrates that the industry recognises the need for change, particularly regarding behaviours and procurement throughout the document we will be taking heed of the recommendations made by Mark Farmer in his report Modernise or Die - and that it prioritises growth, to make its full contribution to the Welsh Government's commitment to low carbon and the goals within the Future Generations Act (Wales).
-The Welsh industry's priorities are closely aligned with the aspirations of the UK Government's Construction Strategy.
-Building Prosperity was developed through extensive consultation involving representatives from the industry (during a series of consultation events) including businesses, key industry associations and federations, the public sector and
+The strategy supports the need for cultural change, in line with the recommendations made by Mark Farmer in his report Modernise or Die.
+It will position the industry for its vital role in underpinning the goals within the Well-being of Future Generations (Wales) Act.
+Building Prosperity was developed through extensive consultation involving representatives from the industry (during a series of consultation events) including businesses, key industry associations and federations, the public sector and clients.